payberah/id2221/lab1/lab1.md

 The functionality of the reduce method is as follows:

-1. Initaize a variable `sum` as 0
+1. Initaize a variable `sum` as 0.

-2. Iterate through all the values with respect to a key and sum up all of them
+2. Iterate through all the values with respect to a key and sum up all of them.

-3. Push to the output collector the Key and the obtained sum as value
+3. Push to the output collector, the key and the obtained sum as value.

 #### Driver Class